 Step 2 – Identify the Parties

-- The names of the parties, including business names
+- Their names and business names

-- Business and personal addresses as applicable
+- Business and personal addresses, as applicable

 - Service of process information for business entities

-- Any co-signer and their information
+- Any cosigner and their information

 Step 3 – Include the Loan Amount